haruta-otaki/spacecraft-telemetry-anomaly-detection/README.md

 ## Pipeline Summary

 ### 1. Preprocessing
-- Channel-wise extraction from raw telemetry, exclusively using telemetry data from the SMAP satellite, as the SMAP and MSL datasets differ in sensor dimensionality (respectively containing 25 and 55 features).
+- Channel-wise extraction from raw telemetry - the project exclusively used telemetry data from the SMAP satellite, as the SMAP and MSL datasets differ in sensor dimensionality (respectively containing 25 and 55 features).

-- Sliding-window segmentation to provide a context-aware and robust representation of anomalous behaviour, reducing sensitivity to short-lived fluctuations while ensuring that each timestamp is assessed within the context of its surrounding temporal neighbourhood rather than in isolation.
+- Sliding-window segmentation - the overlapping window approach was utilized to provide a context-aware and robust representation of anomalous behaviour, reducing sensitivity to short-lived fluctuations while ensuring that each timestamp is assessed within the context of its surrounding temporal neighbourhood rather than in isolation.

-- Feature scaling and normalization, specifically Z-score scaling, to ensure that all features were on comparable scales.
+- Feature scaling and normalization - Z-score scaling was implemented to ensure that all features were on comparable scales.

 ### 2. Feature Extraction
-- MiniRocket transforms time-series windows into fixed-length feature vectors, enabling fast training and inference while preserving temporal structure.
+- MiniRocket - MiniRocket transforms time-series windows into fixed-length feature vectors, enabling fast training and inference while preserving temporal structure.

 ### 3. Models Implemented
 - One-Class SVM